-Love them or hate them, tripods are an essential part of your landscape photography gear.
+Love or hate them, tripods are essential to your landscape photography gear.

 As landscape photographers, we want to create pin-sharp images from the front to the back of our compositions.

-A tripod is a key element that promotes end-to-end sharpness.
+A tripod is a critical element that promotes end-to-end sharpness.

 So, how can a landscape photographer make the most of a tripod?

 An annoying process is straightening your shot after shooting.
 This adds up to wasted time in post-production.
 It is a good idea to level your tripod when taking a photo.

 This will save you the repetitiveness of levelling the horizon later on.

 Consider the balance of the tripod itself.

 The tripod should be steady to get a clear and sharp image.